easystats/see/README.md

 1. Fitting a model.
-2. Extracting desired results from the model (e.g., model parameters and intervals, model predictions, diagnostic statistics) and arranging them into a dataframe.
+2. Extracting desired results from the model (e.g., model parameters and intervals, model predictions, diagnostic statistics) and arranging them into a data frame.
-3. Passing the results dataframe to `ggplot()` and specifying the graphical parameters.
+3. Passing the results data frame to `ggplot()` and specifying the graphical parameters.
 For example:

 ``` r